Child Support in California

 You can use the Way2Go card to:

-• Make purchases anywhere Visa is accepted
+- Make purchases anywhere Mastercard is accepted

-• Withdraw cash at ATMs (daily withdrawal limits apply)
+- Withdraw cash at ATMs (daily withdrawal limits apply)

-• Get cash back at point of sale
+- Get cash back at point of sale

 For card issues (activation, PIN resets, replacements), call Way2Go customer service at (844) 318-0740 or visit https://goprogram.com/goedcrecipient.